vercel/next.js/docs/advanced-features/instrumentation.md

 ---
-description: Learn how to instrument your Next.js app.
+description: Learn how to use instrumentation to run code at server startup in your Next.js app
 ---

 > **Note**: This feature is experimental.
 To use it, you must explicitly opt in by defining `experimental.instrumentationHook = true;` in your `next.config.js`.